WICG/navigation-api/README.md

   console.log("We weren't able to go back, because there was nothing previous in the app history list");
 }
 ```

+Note that unlike the `history` APIs, these `appHistory` APIs will not go to another origin.
+For example, trying to call `appHistory.back()` when the previous document in the joint session history is cross-origin will just do nothing, and trigger the `console.log()` call above.

 Instead of using `history.go(offset)`, use `await appHistory.navigateTo(key)` to navigate to a specific entry.
 As with `back()` and `forward()`, `appHistory.navigateTo()` will ignore other frames, and will only control the navigation of your frame.
 If you specifically want to reproduce the pattern of navigating by an offset (not recommended), you can use code such as the following: